Code-Institute-Submissions/first-project-21/assets/README.md

 - The website needs some more information pages.
 Every group of target users should lead to information pages and then directed to form pages.
 - profile pages should be coded for each target group users.
 - All the profiles should be integrated to each other.
-- payment facilities should be added supporters' profile.
+- payment facilities should be added to supporters' profile.
 - website should be integrated with institute partners' systems for data exchange.
 ## Testing